pingcap/docs-dm/en/manage-schema.md

 > **Note:**
 >
-> Because a table schema might change during the migration, to obtain the fixed table schema, currently the `operate-schema` command can only be used when the data migration task is in `Paused` state.
+> Because a table schema might change during the migration, to obtain the fixed table schema, currently the `operate-schema` command can be used only when the data migration task is in the `Paused` state.

 ## Parameters